You find yourself looking at and around your life, wondering if you’ve made a misstep somewhere.

-You think to yourself, you’ve worked so hard through the years.
+You’ve worked so hard through the years.
 Acquired mean skills.
 Built a decent career.

 Your parents are proud of you.
 Your spouse, your friends—they’re all happy for you and all that you’ve become.
 You’ve accomplished so much.
 You’ve made a good living for yourself.